Shwetanshu13/adminPanelSVL/README.md

 > [!Note]
 > The preview feature is availible to get a preview for the written news.
 The mobile screen will have a direct preview feature, whereas larger screens will have a mobile screen preview in the preview page.

+> [!Important]
+> To fetch the random numbers from the api request, the app uses proxy to deal with the CORS error produced while calling the api from localhost.
+Thus, just in the the worst case, the proxy is not configured properly and is giving an error, kindly uncomment the "Proxy Error" heading code.

 ## Installation

 1. Download the code from the Repository